Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 // ThreeFourths(100M) -> 75
 ```

 That works well and we can reuse this method for numbers of any type.
-However, seeing as our generic operation doesn't have type safety, you may be wondering, "How is this approach any different from just using `dynamic`?".
+Although, seeing as our generic operation doesn't have type safety, you may be wondering how is this approach any different from just using `dynamic`?

 Surely, we could just write our code like this and avoid all the trouble: